ryancys1234/AP-Computer-Science-A/Basics/Assignment2.5/README.md

 Below are answers to selected unit questions.

-Question 1: What output is printed to the terminal when singOldMacdonald (shown in the notes) is invoked?
+Question 1: What output is printed to the terminal when singOldMacdonald (shown in the assignment notes) is invoked?

     Old MacDonald had a farm, EE-I-EE-I-O,